IMPACTASSETS 50™

 Access to markets

-Other: Real Estate Development assistance
+Other: Real Estate Development Assistance

 Investments systematically target companies where social and/or environmental impact is integral to the product/service being created: